yangshun/front-end-interview-handbook/website/blog/2021-12-23-front-end-vs-back-end-system-design-interviews.md

 Outside of the differences with the technical topics I needed to dig deep into during the interviews, I found there are two other interesting differences that stand out between the two types:

-- For front end system design interviews I was often encouraged to treat the interviewers as the **product manager** and we spent some time just fleshing out the brief solution for each user story.
+- For front end system design interviews I was often encouraged to treat the interviewer as the **product manager** and we spent some time just fleshing out the brief solution for each user story.
 For the back end system design interviews, we didn't really get to talk about any user interaction (I am aware that the definition of users of your system might vary, depending on whether it is customer-facing vs. developer-facing)
 - These two types of system design interviews also differ a lot in terms of estimating certain system's needs based on the potential scale of the system.
 The system needs can be storage needs or throughput needs or any other types of requirements.
   - It is common and expected to do these estimation during back end system design interviews since your design decision is only feasible when all of the system needs can realistically be met.
   - But for the front end system design interview, I rarely needed to do any **quantitative estimation** - for example, when I was designing some live feed during a front end system design interview, I didn't need to do estimations like "So let's say each message was roughly 140 characters long and it is utf8 so that's 140 bytes and an average user gets 10000 messages over a certain period of time so we ended up allocating 1.4mb memory on user devices".
 Again, I am not saying that this would never come up during a front end system design interview. in my experience It is just much, much more rare compared to back end ones.